If you are using SendGrid for your email campaigns, you can connect your SendGrid account to Klenty to send emails.

-For example, without domain authentication, here's how an email sent via SendGrid will look like.
+For example, without domain authentication, here's how an email sent via SendGrid looks.

-Domain authentication removes the text "via sendgrid.net" that is appended to your emails - helping you look more reliable to email providers.
+Domain authentication removes the text "via sendgrid.net" appended to your emails - helping you look more reliable to email providers.

-This improves your email deliverability as it shows that your emails are actually coming from you.
+This feature improves your email deliverability as it shows that your emails are really coming from you.

-It's recommended to authenticate your domain when using SendGrid to send your emails.
+We recommended authenticating your domain when using SendGrid to send your emails.
 Here's a detailed article in SendGrid to help you with that.